Common questions relating to Bruton leasehold conveyancing

 - Registering of the assignment of the change of lessee after a sale

 There is nothing unique about leasehold conveyancing in Bruton.
-All leases are individual and drafting errors can sometimes mean that certain sections are erroneous.
-For example, if your lease is missing any of the following, it could be defective:
+All leases are unique and drafting errors can sometimes mean that certain clauses are wrong.
+The following missing provisions could result in a defective lease:

 - A duty to insure the building